 - Your subject lines are boring.
 Yep, it’s really all about the subject line.
 “Monthly Newsletter” is not sexy.
 Not exciting.
 It doesn’t make me want to open it.
 I still might but it’ll be the rare bird.
 Have fun with your subject lines, grab their attention.
 You want to stand out amongst the email crowd.
 One of my best open rates came from my newsletters “the biggest mistake I ever made.”

 I know you know you need this newsletter.
 I know you know you need to stay top of mind with your clients.
 I know you want to have a way to reach out to old clients and inconsistent clients.
 Newsletters do that!

 Take the time to write a consistent newsletter, that gives away information they can share with their friends.
 Add value to their life.
 Have a call to action.
 Maybe it’s a question they should answer, maybe they should share the newsletter with a friend?
 Ask them to do something.
 People don’t do things without a call to action.
 Have fun with your subject lines.

 If you’re wanting more support and advice around newsletters first of all YAY!
 You’re a rockstar!
 I can help you.
-Contact me here for a one on one coaching call or join me on my back by demand webinar all about newsletters here.
+Contact me here for a one on one coaching call or watch my course all about newsletters here.